-OAuth 2.0 and OpenID Connect Overview
+OAuth 2.0 and OpenID Connect overview

-The OAuth 2.0 protocol controls authorization to access a protected resource, like your web app, native app, or API service.
+- OAuth 2.0 controls and delegates authorization to access a protected resource, like your web app, native app, or API service.
 It provides API security through scoped access tokens.

 OAuth 2.0 is a standard that apps use to provide client applications with access.
 If you would like to grant access to your application data in a secure way, then you want to use the OAuth 2.0 protocol.

 The OAuth 2.0 spec has four important roles:

 - client: The application that wants to access some data.

 - resource server: The API or application that stores the data the client wants to access.